October 3, 2017

 Once you’ve moved in, it’s important to practice safe living habits.
 This is where you can practice basic things like:

 - Always lock your doors and windows.
 This might seem like a common sense apartment tip, but apartment complexes can see many visitors throughout the day and night and it is likely that you don’t know who they are.
 Pay extra attention to any sliding doors by putting pins or rods into the sliding track—this adds an extra layer of difficulty for any burglars.
 Entrance doors should have dead bolts and peepholes.
-If the doors do not have deadbolts, ask permission from management to install them.
+If the doors do not have deadbolts, ask permission from management if you can install a more secure lock or a door and window alarm system.

 - Getting to know neighbors.
 The more people you know in your building, the easier it is for you to recognize strangers.
 The same way in which neighbors help while living in a suburban neighborhood, your neighbors in your building can watch your place or care for your pets while you’re away.